-- testimonials from at least two academic referees sent by email from an official work (not private) email account;
+- Two academic references (or one academic and one professional referee where appropriate) sent by email from an official work (not private) email account

 Writing Your Research Proposal

-- How your proposed research links up to the Department's core research interests.
-Please see http://www.city.ac.uk/social-sciences/international-politics/ for further details.
+- How your proposed research links up to the research interests of the Department and potential supervisors.

 Research students are appointed a supervisory team consisting of at least two supervisors.
 One of these will be designated as the first point of contact with personal responsibility for ensuring that effective supervision is provided so that students can develop the skill and knowledge to contribute to research as professionals in a supportive research training environment.

 During the PhD Programme you will be provided with a range of academic and training support opportunities in order to facilitate your research.